Note: This post may contain affiliate links. Please see my disclosure page for more details.

 For an average day, I’d budget $30-50 for food (though you certainly can do with less if you research, as New York has a great cheap eats scene – I’d peg the above-pictured meal at about $6), $20 if you want to add drinks, $6 for transit, and $30 for activities.
 That’s $66 to 106 per day — and not even counting the roof over your head!
 Depending on where you sleep (and if you’re traveling solo vs. with a partner or friends), you’ll want to add another $50-100 to that total.
 I’d say at a minimum, you want to budget $150 per day, but $200 would give you more wiggle room.

 So there you have it — 5 days in New York!
 If you have a 6th day, I recommend checking out the Bronx — see a game at Yankee Stadium, visit the New York Botanic Garden, or stroll along the real Little Italy along Arthur Avenue.
+I have a whole lot more ideas covered in my 37 ways to get off the beaten path in NYC post.

 I hope you enjoyed this exhaustive, exhausting itinerary to seeing New York in 5 days.
 It’s taken me nearly two years to feel like I had enough distance from the city to write out a comprehensive guide that I think first-timers, as well as repeat visitors, will enjoy.